 Black Bollard goes first.
 His show is a mix of alchemical tricks, strange instruments, occult chanting and hypnotic lights.
 The sheer weirdness gives him certain appeal on jaded Denkhatar.
 While the show goes on, Cinnamon seduces one of the staff on the backstage.
 She convinces him to pour some special ingredients in the alchemical mix.
 They cause stanching, nauseating miasma spread through the auditorium.
 The vile smoke drives the audience out and completely sabotages the show.
 Black Bollard is out of the competition, but his infamy grows – something he enjoys.

 Lannard performs the second day.
 He plans to give a light comical performance.
 While preparing for the show, he believes Cinnamon, who advises on subjects to choose.
 As the show starts, everything seems to go fine.
-Then Lannard launches into a tirade against religion and makes fun of Asim.
+Then Lannard launches into a tirade against religion and makes fun of Asim's fatness.
 The audience loves it, but Cheng and Asim are mightly pissed off, foiling Lannard’s chances.

 Cinnamon performs last.
-She has a dark secret; she can’t actually sing at all.
+She has a dark secret; she can’t actually sing at all!
 One of her lovers is a Techmancer of Ordo Voluptas.
 He has built him devices which play the voice of a long-dead artist during her performances.
 Cinnamon simply dances and flirts while pretending to sing.

 Horror, Investigation, Weird

 Nobility of a distant country estate are known for maintaining beauty and youthful looks into late age.
 Local peasants live in silence and fear; their masters are no ordinary gentry.
-Characters come to the area looking for a missing person.
+Characters come to the area looking for a missing priest.
 In the process they find out the terrible secret of the local nobility.
 They are always looking for more fresh faces…

 Lord Gormund is the local lord, a smooth yet creepy old man.
 He dresses in all-encompassing robes, showing naught but a handsome, youthful face.
 Lady Cybelene is her wife, a fitting pairing.
 She will be very interested in any attractive characters.
 Pollux is their ancient doctor that have served the family for a very long time.
 He is terribly Blighted and covers himself completely.

-Sergio is the missing courier.
+Sergio is the missing priest.
 He used to be a handsome young fellow.
 Now he is terribly mutilated and imprisoned in the mansion.
 Bruno is a local hunter and a recluse.
 He lost his son to Lord Gormund.

 The ruling pair admit having seen Sergio.
 They claim he stayed for a night and left in the morning to the wilderness.
 They suggest bandits or wild animals must have got him.
 Characters should get a feeling that they are lying.
 They are offered rooms in the mansion, but the place is very creepy.
 It is likely they refuse more or less politely.
 What the characters don’t know is that Sergio never left the mansion.
 The ruling family prolong their youth by literally stealing the looks of others.
 Pollux, the terrible doctor, removes faces of attractive youth, then sews them on the family members through terrible sorceries.
 The maimed, flayed victims become test subjects for Pollux’s other experiments.
 Sergio is now among the unfortunate.